leider/react-awesome-query-builder/sandbox_showing_bug/README.md

 6. check the json-logic structure **again**; should equal `src/data/jsonLogicReimported.json`
 7. diff the two files and see the difference

+## Going further to application crash
+8. click button "reparse" **again**; the application will crash caused by an exception

 ### Difference

 **Initially (jsonLogicGenerated.json)**